bhwanip/email-service/ARCHITECTURE.md

 3. **Resiliency**: The solution is resilient as every interaction with the external email provider has a timeout of 3 seconds, this is to avoid performance degradation in case of downtime of external email services.
 The `EmailServiceManager` falls back to the secondary email service provider if the primary fails to send email.
-Each of the microservice should be able to scale horizontaly as the traffic increases.
+Each of the microservice should be able to scale horizontally as the traffic increases.

 1. **Maintainability**: Both the services *email-gateway* and *email-processor* can be deployed and scaled independently.
    The code internally uses an interface `IEmailService` so that email providers can be replaced easily without much effort as it would only need implementation of this interface.